kuzudev/kuzudev.github.io/articles/attention_maps.md

 - If $$(i,i)$$ is close to 1, it means that in this head the token almost completely “ignores” other tokens and mainly relies on its own features.
 - If the weight is small, it means that this token is actively using information from other tokens.

 After that, the resulting matrix $$A$$ can be overlaid on the image.
+For visualizing an attention map on an image, usually the row from matrix $A$ corresponding to the CLS token is taken (then reshaping and upsampling to the size of the image).

 <img src="attention_maps/2.png" alt="diagram" width="400">